learn-co-curriculum/dsc-intro-to-tidyverse/README.md

 Up until this point, we have been doing some very basic commands.

 What if we want to get a bit more sophisticated?
-Let's say we only wanted a few columns and rows selected based on a some selection criteria.
+Let's say we only wanted a few columns and rows selected based on some selection criteria.
 For example, let's only look at the columns `smoker` and `total_bill_gbp`, but only where `gbp_tip` is more than a fiver (£5).

 Now if we were doing this like we have been above, it might look something like this.